Red Velvet Tickets

 Red Velvet opened at the Garrick Theatre as part of the inaugural season of the Kenneth Branagh Theatre Company.
 Branagh praises Chakrabarti’s ‘important and exhilarating’ play, stating that it is as ‘entertaining as it is illuminating’.
 Chakrabarti writes frequently for the Almeida and Tricycle theatres, with Red Velvet receiving an Olivier Award nomination after the premiere at the Tricycle in 2012.
 As Aldridge, her husband Adrian Lester is perhaps best known for his role as con-artist Micky Bricks in the BBC drama Hustle, and appears in Branagh’s film of Love’s Labour’s Lost as well as The Day After Tomorrow.

-Sorry this show closed 27 February 2016.
+Sorry this show closed 27 February 2016, we recommend these similar productions.